 12. Global Distribution Systems

-A GDS system (Global Distribution System) is a network that enables automated transactions between travel service providers (airlines, hotels, cruises, and car rental) and travel agencies.
+A GDS system (Global Distribution System) is a network that enables automated transactions between travel service providers (airlines, hotels, cruises, and car rentals) and travel agencies.
 When a hotel is connected to a GDS provider, it can be booked through hundreds of travel agencies worldwide.
+The GDS market is projected to grow at 4.3% CAGR, with increasing adoption in the hotel sector driving growth.

-You can also use such systems to target specific travelers, including those venturing from home turf on business.
-More detailed information about GDS systems and what the benefits are for hotels, you can be read in the article “Global Distribution System (GDS): What Are the Benefits for Hotels?”.
+You can also use such systems to target specific travelers, including those venturing from their home turf on business.
+For more detailed information about GDS systems and what the benefits are for hotels, you can read the article “Global Distribution System (GDS): What Are the Benefits for Hotels?”.

 13. Make Sure to Know Your OTAs Inside-Out